JeroenVranken/bsc-project/logbook.md

 ### Mon 9 May
 * Solved weight saving issue, they are now saved as numpy array
 * First attempt at training with dataset
-* Resolution to high -> out of RAM
+* Resolution too high -> out of RAM

 ### Tue 10 May
 * Work